Paradise Island is Not a Cold, Dead Place

 While there will be recognizable faces and settings on EARTH 2, don’t for a moment think you’re on familiar ground.
 Do that, and you let your guard down…and then you’ll end up like the rest of the Amazons.

-While my family, my friends, and I will surely be slaughtered for my saying so, I’ve got to point out that this all sounds deadly familiar.
+This all sounds decidedly familiar.
 Granted I’m no comics historian, and I can’t claim to have read every Wonder Woman story to have ever seen print, but here’s what I’ve gleaned about the denizens of Paradise Island throughout the years:

 - When it comes to men, the Amazons are painfully naive, so much so that they need to send a representative to “man’s world” to report back on them.